Martin Scorsese: 1973–1989: Breakthrough and acclaim

-1990s
+1990–1999: Established director

 After a decade of films considered by critics to be mixed results, some considered Scorsese's gangster epic Goodfellas (1990) his return to directorial form, and his most confident and fully realized film since Raging Bull.
 De Niro and Joe Pesci offered a virtuoso display of Scorsese's bravura cinematic technique in the film and re-established, enhanced, and consolidated his reputation.
 After the film was released, Roger Ebert, a friend and supporter of Scorsese, named Goodfellas "the best mob movie ever".
 It is ranked No. 1 on Ebert's movie list for 1990, along with those of Gene Siskel and Peter Travers', and is widely considered one of the director's greatest achievements.
 The film was nominated for six Academy Awards, including Best Picture and Best Director, and Scorsese earned his third Best Director nomination but again lost to a first-time director, Kevin Costner (Dances with Wolves).
 Joe Pesci earned the Academy Award for Best Supporting Actor for his performance.
 Scorsese and the film also won many other awards, including five BAFTA Awards, a Silver Lion and more.
 The American Film Institute placed Goodfellas at No. 94 on the AFI's 100 Years ...
 100 Movies list.
 On the 2007 updated version, they moved Goodfellas up to No. 92 on the AFI's 100 Years ...
 100 Movies list (10th Anniversary Edition) and put Goodfellas at No. 2 on their list of the top 10 gangster films (after The Godfather).

 In 1990, he released his only short-form documentary: Made in Milan about fashion designer Giorgio Armani.
 The following year brought Cape Fear, a remake of a cult 1962 movie of the same name and the director's seventh collaboration with De Niro.
 Another foray into the mainstream, the film was a stylized thriller taking its cues heavily from Alfred Hitchcock and Charles Laughton's The Night of the Hunter (1955).
-Cape Fear received a mixed critical reception and was lambasted in many quarters for its scenes depicting misogynistic violence.
-However, the lurid subject matter gave Scorsese a chance to experiment with visual tricks and effects.
-The film garnered two Oscar nominations.
-Earning $80 million domestically, it stood as Scorsese's most commercially successful release until The Aviator (2004), and then The Departed (2006).
+The film garnered two Oscar nominations, and earned $80 million in domestic box office, placing it as Scorsese's most commercially successful release until The Aviator (2004), and then The Departed (2006).
 The film also marked the first time Scorsese used wide-screen Panavision with an aspect ratio of 2.39:1.